-Literally translated as "Brothers", Xiong Di is a Dan Cong cultivar developed about 30 years ago by farmers' grafting of two Oolong trees located near WuDong Mountain.
-The name "Brother" originates from the proximity of the trees prior to initial grafting and encouraged further by its subsequent local popularity.
-Generally, the varietal belongs to the class of Dan Cong oolongs offering an Osmanthus fragrance.
+Literally translated as "Brothers", Xiong Di is a Dan Cong cultivar developed 30 years ago by grafting two prized oolong trees.
+The name "Brother" originates from the proximity of the trees prior to initial grafting and encouraged by its local popularity.
+The cultivar offers the natural aroma of Osmanthus flowers.

 Interesting facts about this tea.
-The varietal was created by grafting two cultivars native to the WuDong Mountain area.
-It belongs to the variety of Osmanthus fragrance Dan Cong similar to Zhe Lan Xiang or White Leaf Oolong.
-The trees grow at an elevation of about 1200 meters.
-Tea was harvested in April 2018.
+WuDong Mountain grown Dan Congs are known for being sweeter, more flavorful than the surrounding area.
+This cultivar was created by grafting two Dan Cong cultivars belonging to the variety noted for its natural Osmanthus fragrance.
+The source trees grow at an elevation of about 1200 meters.
+Tea was harvested in early May 2020.

 Steeping suggestions.
-We recommend using 4 grams or a rounded tablespoon of leaves for 8-12 ounces of water at boiling temperature and/or just below boiling.
+We recommend using 4 grams or a rounded tablespoon of leaves per 8 ounces of water at boiling temperature and/or just below boiling.
 Rinse the leaves briefly and pour off.
-Then steep for 1.5 to 2 minutes and taste.
+Then steep for 1.5 minutes and taste.
 The flavor should be evident but clean and light.
 First steep yields aroma, second and third bring forth flavor.
 Multiple steeps are in order.